 Frequent Urination

-Increased blood volume and blood flow to your pelvic region can cause a frequent urge to pee long before the baby is big enough to put pressure on your bladder.5,7
+Increased blood volume and blood flow to your pelvic region can make you feel like you need to pee more often, long before the baby is big enough to put pressure on your bladder.5,7

 Dizziness and Headaches

 Hormone changes, increased blood volume, and decreased blood pressure during early pregnancy can cause headaches and dizziness.
-If you experience these symptoms, sit down to prevent passing out.7,8
+If you feel dizzy, sit or lie down until the feeling passes, and stand up slowly when you’re ready.
+Contact your healthcare provider if your dizziness is severe, persistent, or causes you to faint.7,8

 Nausea

 Despite the name “morning sickness,” nausea during pregnancy can occur at any time of day.
 Many women experience nausea without vomiting, but vomiting is possible, too.
-Although the cause of pregnancy nausea is unknown, it is thought to be related to hormones, so it often resolves in the second trimester, after hCG levels begin declining.
+Although the exact cause of pregnancy nausea is unknown, hormonal changes are thought to play a role.
+For many women, symptoms improve during the second trimester.9

 Nausea can become a problem if frequent vomiting causes dehydration and electrolyte imbalances.
-Otherwise, it is just an uncomfortable and annoying early symptom that can make it difficult to hide your pregnancy!9
+Even without frequent vomiting, nausea can still be uncomfortable, disruptive, and difficult to hide.9

 Related: Ways To Relieve Morning Sickness and Feel Better Fast